VEckardt/IntegrityTestSession/README.md

 # Integrity Test Session
 Offers the download and upload of Test Cases, Test Steps and Results from Integrity to Excel.
-Its the Web only solution, you dont have to install any client tool.
+It's the Web only solution, you don't have to install any client tool.
 The implementation is done using JSPs and Java, which will finally be compiled to Servlets.
-Although its a server process, I assume that the workload for a server is very similar to a local java program.
+Although it's a server process, I assume that the workload for a server is very similar to a local java program.

 Please see this solution as a try out how a fully server based program can be developed in combination with Integrity.
-It ca be seen as a prototype for this kinds of solutions like data loader, smaller batch jobs with user interaction, etc.
+It can be seen as a prototype for this kind of solutions like data loader, smaller batch jobs with user interaction, etc.

 HINT: there is a similar local app available, please see project "IntegrityExcelTestSession"